VCE · VCAA Methodology Grade Distributions

 What is SAC moderation and will it hurt my score?

 Moderation rescales your school's SAC marks based on how your school cohort performed in the exam.
 Your rank within your school is preserved.
-If your school cohort performs well on the exam, SAC marks are moderated upward.
-If poorly, marks may be reduced.
 Focus on ranking highly in your school, not on the absolute SAC percentage.

 What's the difference between raw and scaled study scores?